mohammadkamel74/Face_Recognition_smile_pattern/README.md

 cd Code
 python Learning_Algorithm.py
 ```
+After generating the Train1.csv from the previous step, you must devide the file into train.csv and test.csv.
-After generating the Train1.csv run the following part for one vs all classification.
+Finally run the following part for one vs all classification.
 ```
 cd Code
 python Learning_Algorithm.py